A practical guide toward explainability and bias evaluation in AI and machine learning

 Alejandro breaks undesired bias down into two constituent parts: a priori societal bias and a posteriori statistical bias, with tangible examples of how undesired bias is introduced in each step, and you’ll learn some very interesting research findings in this topic.
 Spoiler alert: Alejandro takes a pragmatic approach, showing how any nontrivial system will always have an inherent bias, so the objective is not to remove bias, but to make sure you can get as close as possible to your objectives and make sure your objectives are as close as possible to the ideal solution.

 - Gain an overview of the concept of bias in machine learning

 - Learn the three key steps to assess bias throughout the lifecycle of a machine learning model

-- Understand how key machine learning concepts, such as feature importance, class imbalance, model analysis, partial dependence, etc. are used in a practical example, as well as how these data science fundamentals can be used to interact with key domain experts
+- Understand how key machine learning concepts, such as feature importance, class imbalance, model analysis, partial dependence, etc., are used in a practical example, as well as how these data science fundamentals can be used to interact with key domain experts

 The Institute for Ethical AI & Machine Learning

 Alejandro Saucedo is the chief scientist at the Institute for Ethical AI & Machine Learning, where he leads highly technical research on machine learning explainability, bias evaluation, reproducibility and responsible design.
 Previously, Alejandro held technical leadership positions across hypergrowth scale-ups and tech giants including Eigen Technologies, Bloomberg LP, and Hack Partners.
-He has a strong track record of building departments of machine learning engineers from scratch and leading the delivery of large-scale machine learning system across the financial, insurance, legal, transport, manufacturing, and construction sectors (in Europe, US, and Latin America).
+He has a strong track record of building departments of machine learning engineers from scratch and leading the delivery of large-scale machine learning system across the financial, insurance, legal, transport, manufacturing, and construction sectors (in Europe, the US, and Latin America).